Ex-CIA Agent Valerie Plame Wants To #BuyTwitter To #StopTrump

 Former spy and CIA operative Valerie Plame has a plan to rid the country of Donald Trump on Twitter, and that’s by buying the majority share.
-Through crowd-funding, Plame, the wife of former Ambassador Joe Wilson wants to buy a controlling stake in Twitter and ban Trump.
-Former CIA officer Plame, now living with her family in New Mexico has started a GoFundMe page to thwart Trump.
+Through crowd-funding, Plame, the wife of former Ambassador Joe Wilson, wants to buy a controlling stake in Twitter and ban Trump.
+Former CIA officer Plame, now living with her family in New Mexico, has started a GoFundMe page to thwart Trump.

-Donald Trump is a big fan of Twitter which he uses daily to communicate with the American people and the world.
-He is known to tweet early in the morning and late at night, often to the ire of those who oppose him, and the delight of those who support him.
-So far the biggest Twitter goof has been when President Trump tweeted late at night about something called “covfefe” which most people still don’t understand.
+Donald Trump is a big fan of Twitter, which he uses daily to communicate with the American people and the world.
+He is known to tweet early in the morning and late at night, often to the ire of those who oppose him and the delight of those who support him.
+So far, the biggest Twitter goof has been when President Trump tweeted late at night about something called “covfefe” which most people still don’t understand.

 “Despite the constant negative press covfefe.”

-Throughout the night people everywhere tweeted back, but Trump had taken a Twitter break, and nobody else noticed that this odd tweet was hanging out there unchecked.
+Throughout the night, people everywhere tweeted back, but Trump had taken a Twitter break, and nobody else noticed that this odd tweet was hanging out there unchecked.
 But media sources like Heavy wondered how a typo by a president could go without anyone in the White House noticing that a mistake had been made.

 “That’s quite a typo even for a president who’s been ridiculed for them in the past.
 The tweet also begs the question, of course, as to what the Leader of the Free World was doing up so late tweeting strange words that no one’s ever heard of before.”